Mercedes M112 V6 Engine Guide

 Oil leaks will become prevalent in most cars that age and wear over time, the M112 V6 is no different.
 Gasket seals and various rubber seals within the engine can crack and fail with more mileage.
 There are numerous different catalysts for nagging oil leaks within the M112 V6.
 Easily accessible repairs such as a leaking oil pan, or more complex repairs such as failed seals around the oil heat exchanger can all be culprits causing oil consumption issues.
 Also, Always check the wear on your M112 V6 valve stems as they are a prevalent problem area causing oil leaks.
 Again, using high-quality oil and practicing consistent proper maintenance can deter many of these oil leaks and consumption problems.

-It is important to note that the Mercedes M112 V6 (and M113 V8) can have reoccurring intercooler problems resulting in engine overheating issues.
-If the intercooler pump does fail, it can lead to the system performing inefficiently causing intake temperatures to rise.
-Higher intake temperatures then result in poor engine performance and a more fragile engine with a shorter lifespan.
+The Mercedes M112 V6 (and M113 V8) can have reoccurring water pump problems resulting in engine overheating issues.
+If the water pump does fail, it can lead to the system performing inefficiently causing temperatures to rise.

 Many of the problems we highlighted for the Mercedes M112 V6 do have affordable replacement parts, especially if sourced from third-party manufacturers or outlets.
 Yet Mercedes labor costs do tend to make these repairs more costly.
 Labor, especially at certified Mercedes dealerships can be much higher than the national averages for most other manufacturers.